 The ability to program your mechanical keyboard and assign different functions to specific keys may sound like a luxury feature, but in some cases it becomes a necessity.
 Anyone who’s ever used a tiny, space-saving form factor keyboard — I’m talking 60% and smaller — knows their default key layouts can be a challenge when the number of dedicated keys is limited.
 Having the option to customize a key to your desired function can alleviate these shortcomings, making your typing experience more intuitive.
-Taking the time to choose the best programmable mechanical keyboard according to your own personal preferences will result in comfortable and faster typing with less errors.
+Taking the time to choose the best programmable mechanical keyboard and customize functionality according to your own personal preferences will result in a more comfortable and faster typing experience with less errors.

 Not only that, but many programmable mechanical keyboards allow the user to setup macros.
 A macro key can initiate and perform a series of multiple recorded inputs with a single keystroke.
 This feature is popular among gamers, as it allows advanced combos to be successfully pulled off with 100% accuracy.
 They have practical purposes too.
 Any tasks that requires the same repetitive input can be programmed to a macro key.
 Even something as simple as having your email address bound to a specific key to quicken logins and the process of filling out forms.
 Continue reading

 Are you looking to try a mechanical keyboard for the first time?
-Everyone has to begin somewhere, but for newcomers to the hobby it can be overwhelming if you’re not aware of a few basic attributes associated with mechanical keyboard switches.
-Let’s start by ignoring the many different brands and variations of mechanical keyboard switches and just focus on the three main switch types you’ll most likely encounter in your search: Clicky, Tactile and Linear.
-Continue reading
+Everyone has to begin somewhere, but for newcomers to the hobby it can be overwhelming if you’re not aware of a few basic attributes associated with each of the primary mechanical keyboard switch types.